ZhongPengQun2/ZhongPengQun2.github.io/docs/tech-devops-k8s.md

 kibana-kibana-77656d9cdd-xt4m2   0/1     Running       0          6h50m
 ```

+  - What's the meaning of "READY=2/2" output by command "kubectl get pod"
+    - one pod contains 2 containers, 2 are ready.

+- /run/secrets/kubernetes.io/serviceaccount

 - one cluster vs many clusters
   - why multi clusters, when we need it?